kallerosenbaum/grokkingbitcoin/readme.md

 All images are stored under `images` directory in a one-directory-per-chapter structure.
 There is also a `images/common` directory that contains images that are used in multiple chapters.
-The format of images should be EPS (Encapsulated PostScript), but exceptions may occur.
-There is also an `style/images` directory, but those images are considered to be part of the styling and not the content.
-All EPS images will be converted to SVG by the build script.
+The format of images should be .ai (Adobe Illustrator), but exceptions do occur.
+There is also a `style/images` directory, but those images are considered to be part of the styling and not the content.
+All .ai images will be converted to SVG by the build script.

 A script to find unused files is available in `images/findunused.sh`.
 Use that to search for image files that are